-In accordance with College policy and available resources, the College agrees to provide educational benefits to permanent employees as of the first day of the quarter they are registering, in accordance with Appendix E. In addition, Employees may be approved for the lesser of ten percent (10.0%) or four (4) hours of time worked each week to attend classes, scheduled programs, or conferences with faculty that are not available at other times.
+In addition to Article 8.5 A above, employees may be approved for the lesser of ten percent (10.0%) or four (4) hours of time worked each week to attend classes, scheduled programs, or conferences with faculty that are not available at other times.
 While every effort will be made to accommodate the employee's request, these hours may be restricted if business needs conflict.
 Additional time may be taken as approved leave or through the use of supervisor approved scheduled adjustments, in accordance with Article 7, Hours of Work.